-i.
-In-house research and development
+A. In-house Research and Development

 Companies that have incurred any expenditure on scientific research (not being expenditure in the nature of cost of any land or building) or in-house research and development facility as approved by the Department of Scientific and Industrial Research, are allowed a deduction of 100 percent of such expenditure.
 Expenditure on scientific research includes expenditure incurred on drug trials.
 Obtaining approval from any regulatory authority under any Central, State or Provincial Act and filing an application for a patent under the Patents Act, 1970.